tunaarikaya/RickAndMorty-UIKit-Programmatic/README.md

 # Rick and Morty UIKit App

-This project integrates the **Rick and Morty API** into a **UIKit** application using the **MVVM** architectural pattern.
+This projectt integrates the **Rick and Morty API** into a **UIKit** application using the **MVVM** architectural pattern.
 The UI is built programmatically to ensure clean architecture and maintainability.

 ## Features
 - Fetch and display characters from the Rick and Morty API